 A data management strategy is a plan for organizing and storing data so that it can be effectively used and accessed by authorized users.
 The strategy should take into account the volume, type, and location of data, as well as the needs of the users.

 The roadmap is used to establish data governance, data automation, data analytics, and compliance processes.
 It also helps in the development of a more efficient and effective data management culture and helps managing the full lifecycle of data.

-In the course of time, the tools have evolved from simple Excel spreadsheets to sophisticated software solutions.
+In the course of time, the tools have evolved from simple Excel spreadsheets to sophisticated data management software solutions.

 Benefits of an Effective Data Management Strategy